EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 My name is `Emily Grace Seville`.
 I am a native russian speaker, open source contributor and I am keen on administrating, scripting, creating sites and presentations.
 It’s my life.
 I like to automate routine tasks and not to do them manually.
-Currently I have the following skills (just the most important tools are mentioned):
+Currently I have the following skills (just the most interesting tools are mentioned):

 - languages: `Bash`, `Python`, `Java`, `Emacs Lisp`
 - editors: `Emacs`